temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 The `temporalio/docker-compose` repo comes loaded with a variety of configuration templates that enable you to try all three databases that the Temporal Platform supports (PostgreSQL, MySQL, Cassandra).
 It also enables you to try [Advanced Visibility](/visibility/#advanced-visibility) using [Search Attributes](/visibility/#search-attribute), emit metrics, and even play with the [Archival](/clusters/#archival) feature.
 The Docker images in this repo are produced using the Temporal Server [auto-setup.sh](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) script.
-This script defaults to creating images that run all of the Temporal Server services in a single process.
+This script defaults to creating images that run all the Temporal Server services in a single process.
 You can use this script as a starting point for producing your own images.

 Running your Cluster in Docker is convenient and enables you to play with features.